Twitter Points Users To Fact Checks Of Trump Tweets For The First Time

 Earlier this month, Twitter announced a move to combat the spread of misinformation about the coronavirus.
 Twitter said it will place labels on misleading or disputed information about the virus "regardless of who the speaker is."

-Twitter's action Tuesday allowing users to "get the facts" about what Trump was tweeting comes just as the social media platform faces a wave of criticism for its inaction on a tweet Trump sent advancing a groundless conspiracy theory about the death of a former staffer of Joe Scarborough, a former congressman who is now a television host and frequent Trump target.
+Tuesday's action allowing users to "get the facts" about what Trump was tweeting comes just as the social media platform faces criticism for its inaction on a tweet Trump sent advancing a groundless conspiracy theory about the death of an ex-staffer of Joe Scarborough, a former congressman who is now a television host on MSNBC and frequent Trump target.

 On Twitter, Trump pushed the baseless theory that Scarborough killed Lori Kaye Klausutis, 28, who was found dead in Scarborough's congressional office in Fort Walton Beach, Fla., in July 2001.